Skip to main content

 • have the ability to manage personal and household financial needs without relying on the foster care reimbursement;

-• fulfill the DHS policy on background investigations for all household members 13 years and older by completion of criminal history background checks; there must also be no history of confirmed child abuse, neglect or sexual abuse;
+• fulfill the Oklahoma Human Services policy on background investigations for all household members 13 years and older by completing criminal history background checks; there must also be no history of confirmed child abuse, neglect or sexual abuse;

 • have a working vehicle;